thomasjallerton/towngenerator-foundrymodule/README.md

 Ensure you have the module installed before doing this.

-#### 0. Set the FoundryVTT allowed origins
+#### 0. Set the FTG allowed iframe origins.

+This module renders an iframe of Fantasy Town Generator in Foundry.
+For this to work properly, you need tell FTG that foundry is allowed to do this.

+Premium FTG users can set this from their premium settings, under the "iframe origins" tab.
+This applies to all created settlements.

+Free FTG users can set this on each settlement, in the settlement specific settings, under the "iframe origins" tab.
+This needs to be set on each individual settlement.

-In the premium settings, go to the Foundry VTT tab.
-Here you need to add the URL origin(s) that you use to access Foundry.
-To determine what this origin is, open Foundry, and press the "Import from FTG" button on the Scenes menu.
+To determine what origin to add, open Foundry, and press the "Import from FTG" button on the Scenes menu.
 A dialog will appear highlighting the origin:

 ![import settlement foundry](docs/allowed-origin-foundry.png)

-Then, just add this to the list in the premium settings:
+Then, just add this to the list in the settings:

 ![foundry allowed origin](docs/allowed-origin-ftg.png)

-This step just needs to be done once.
-If you can see the map, but can't interact with anything, then that usually means that this has been set incorrectly.
-Double-check the origin in foundry as described above.
+If this isn't done correctly, FTG will fail to render, and tell you what it thinks the current origin is.
+You can update the settings to use that value instead.

 #### 1. Allow public access for the settlement

-For the players to see the settlement, you need to enable public access (any level is fine).
+For the players to see the settlement, you need to enable public access.
+This is done in the settlement specific settings.
+Premium FTG users can set default values in the premium settings.

+Depending on the level of access, users will be able to interact with different things.

 #### 2. Export from FTG